 New Florey research helps shape better care for young stroke survivors

-Led by the Florey Institute’s Professor Julie Bernhardt AM, Co-head of Stroke Research, and PhD student Jessica Keating, the team implemented an online screening tool and questionnaire that was co-developed between researchers and with young people who had experienced a stroke.
+Led by The Florey’s Professor Julie Bernhardt AM, Co-head of Stroke Research, and PhD student Jessica Keating, the team implemented an online screening tool and questionnaire that was co-developed between researchers and with young people who had experienced a stroke.

 Over 170 participants from Australia, Europe and North America took part in the survey.
 The findings demonstrated that current approaches to treating people who had experienced stroke befitted an older age group and often exclude younger survivors.
 Study respondents indicated a lack of clear and reliable information about young stroke and health outcome.